Franz Marszalek

 Franz Marszalek (born 2 August 1900 in Breslau, Schlesien, Germany (now Wrocław, Silesia, Poland); died 28 October 1975 in Cologne, Germany) was a German conductor and composer, who was a leading figure in operetta.
-He began his studies in Wrocław, and moved to Berlin in 1933.
+He began his studies in Breslau, and moved to Berlin in 1933.
 He conducted the Cologne Radio Orchestra from 1949 to 1965, with an emphasis on operetta music.
 He was a longtime friend of the operetta composer Eduard Künneke, whose music he championed in concerts and in recordings with the Cologne Radio Orchestra and the Cologne Radio Symphony Orchestra.